Quantum algorithm for one-quasiparticle excitations in the thermodynamic limit via cluster-additive block diagonalization: Linked-cluster expansion for effective one-quasiparticle picture

-The subspace $\mathcal{H}_{\mathrm{eff}}^{n}$ is defined as containing those eigenstates of $H$ that adiabatically follow the states of $\mathcal{H}_{0}^{n}$ as the perturbation strength $x'$ varies from 0 to $x$ in $H = H_{0} + x'V$.
+The subspace $\mathcal{H}_{\mathrm{eff}}^{{[n]}}$ is defined as containing those eigenstates of $H$ that adiabatically follow the states of $\mathcal{H}_{0}^{[n]}$ as the perturbation strength $x'$ varies from 0 to $x$ in $H = H_{0} + x'V$.

-In realistic settings, one can not block-diagonalize the full Hamiltonian but only the low-energy part.
-In our case, we restrict the decomposition to three sectors consisting of the ground-state subspace $\mathcal{H}_{\mathrm{eff}}^{0}$, the 1QP subspace $\mathcal{H}_{\mathrm{eff}}^{1}$, and all higher excitations.
-The pictorial representation of such a block-diagonal Hamiltonian is shown in Fig.~\ref{fig:ham_block}, where the block-diagonalizing $U$ should eliminate the faint blue and green off-diagonal sectors $H_{\mathrm{eff}}^{[nm]}$ with $n \neq m$.
+In realistic settings, one can not block diagonalize the full Hamiltonian but only the low-energy part.
+In our case, we restrict the decomposition to three sectors consisting of the ground-state subspace $\mathcal{H}_{\mathrm{eff}}^{[0]}$, the 1QP subspace $\mathcal{H}_{\mathrm{eff}}^{[1]}$, and all higher excitations.
+The pictorial representation of such a block-diagonal Hamiltonian is shown in Fig.~\ref{fig:ham_block}, where the block diagonalizing $U$ should eliminate the faint blue and green off-diagonal sectors $H_{\mathrm{eff}}^{[nm]}$ with $n \neq m$.

 A complete diagonalization of an infinite system is intractable, but LCEs provide a systematic approximation by combining results from finite clusters to recover thermodynamic-limit properties.
-For LCEs to converge, the transformation must be cluster-additive: disconnected clusters should contribute zero.
-However, even for the block-diagonalizing part of $U$ infinitely many choices exist for a degenerate subspace $n$ as discussed in \cite{Cederbaum1989}.
-While the ground state is uniquely determined, any unitary rotation within the 1QP subspace yields an equally valid block-diagonalization due to the quasi-degeneracy.
+For LCEs to converge, the transformation must be cluster additive: Disconnected clusters should contribute zero.
+However, even for the block-diagonalizing part of $U$ infinitely many choices exist for a degenerate subspace $n$ as discussed in Ref.~\cite{Cederbaum1989}.
+While the ground state is uniquely determined, any unitary rotation within the 1QP subspace yields an equally valid block diagonalization due to the quasi-degeneracy.
 Higher-energy sectors have even more freedom.

 This freedom necessitates, but also allows one to tailor the structure of the effective Hamiltonian to ensure cluster additivity.
-In particular, the projective cluster-additive transformation (PCAT) \cite{hormann_projective_2023} yields a specific unitary $U_{\mathrm{PCAT}}$ that preserves cluster additivity.
+In particular, the PCAT~\cite{hormann_projective_2023} yields a specific unitary $U_{\mathrm{PCAT}}$ that preserves cluster additivity.
 Cluster additivity ensures that only connected clusters need to be calculated, as disconnected clusters contribute zero, significantly reducing computational cost.